 Tea's Values Stories for Young Children

 Tea Lobjanidze, the Focal Point for LVE in Georgia, has been writing values stories for young children in Georgian.
 Her tales are popular among Georgian teachers and a good instrument for discussing and sharing ideas and emotions.
-Below you will find links to the story Who can I play with? in Georgian and English.
+Below you will find links to the story "Who can I play with?" in both Georgian and English.
 These will be up on the LVE site's new Story Page soon.
 Feel free to write Tea with your comments!

 Teachers and Children Are Happy Doing LVE - Love, Care and Respect Grow